-To complete the Federal Direct Consolidation Loan Application and Promissory Note electronically you will need:
+There is no cost to you to complete the Federal Direct Consolidation Loan Application and Promissory Note.
+To complete the application electronically you will need:

 You must complete the Federal Direct Consolidation Loan Application and Promissory Note in a single session.
 The session should take you approximately 30 minutes to complete.

 You must sign in using your own Federal Student Aid PIN to complete the Federal Direct Consolidation Application and Promissory Note.
 If you do not have a Federal Student Aid PIN, visit www.pin.ed.gov.

 Use of another person's PIN constitutes fraud.
 Use only your own PIN information.

 - Home Number

 - Work Number

 - Best Time to Reach